krishangpatney/Fruit-Cocktail/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)
  -->

+This folder contains the

 Using microservices is currently the prevalent architecture, this architectural style structures an application as a collection of services that are Highly maintainable and testable, loosely coupled and allow to be independently deployable.
 Which present new challanges of their own, hence this project investigates the differentways in which a cloud application with a microservice architecture could be deployed in an optimal way to the datacenter.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built With

-This section lists major frameworks/libraries used to bootstrap the project.
+This section lists major frameworks/libraries used to bootstrap Cocktail One.

 * [Terraform](https://www.terraform.io/)
 * [Microsoft Azure](https://azure.microsoft.com/en-gb/)